 - Acquisition of the Fortune Valley Casino in Central City, Colorado, from Harrah’s.

-- A $200 million minority investment in a multi-jurisdictional regulated casino gaming entity and the entity's completion of an approximately $800 million syndicated senior and junior debt facilities.
+- Counsel for a $200 million minority investment in a multi-jurisdictional regulated casino gaming entity and the entity's completion of an approximately $800 million syndicated senior and junior debt facilities.

 - Appointed by Michigan Attorney General as Special Counsel to provide legal services with respect to a proposed takeover bid of a Detroit-based casino.